David E. Weed

 At two years old, David's mother and father sold the family business, an iconic "bowling alley diner" located in Oak Lawn, IL.
 They packed the family wagon and moved to Tucson, AZ.
-As a basic nuclear family living in the heat of southern Arizona, his mother took care of the family unit, while his father sold insurance.
+As a displaced family living in the heat of southern Arizona, his mother took care of the family unit, while his father sold insurance.
 Thirteen years later, his parents separated.
 David with his identical twin brother and mother moved to the surf laden culture of San Diego, CA., while his older brother and father stayed in the desert.
 This was the start of a back-and-forth affair between Tucson and San Diego.

 As time passed, David finally obtained a Bachelor of Arts in Sociology from the University of Arizona.
 After a few years of working in milieus such as juvenile courts and psychiatric hospitals he moved to Flagstaff, AZ., where he earned a Masters of Arts in Sociology from Northern Arizona University.
 Although his focus was on Sociology, David was always taking art classes, which he put to use and completed a Bachelor of Science in Art Education from NAU.
 The idea of merging Sociology with Art interested him, so he moved to Washington State, where he received a Master of Fine Arts in Painting from Central Washington University.
 Currently, David resides in Seattle, WA., where he works from his downtown studio applying Semiotics to an Art Aesthetic.